-- a.
-USB surge protectors connected to USB cables are allowed. - b.
-Ferrite chokes (beads) on wires and cables are allowed. - c.
-A Mini USB to OTG (On-The-Go) Micro Cable or any combination of a Mini USB cable, a USB hub, and an OTG Micro Adapter may be used to connect the Robot Controller Android Device to the Robot electronics.
-Note that the OTG Micro Adapter may be integrated into the USB hub.
-These devices may connect to the Robot electronics in the following ways: - i.
-Built-in USB input port of the REV Expansion Hub or REV Control Hub, or - ii.
-A USB hub that connects to the built-in USB input port of the REV Expansion Hub or REV Control Hub.
-If a powered hub is used, it must draw its energy from either - i.
-A commercial USB battery pack, or - ii.
-A 5V auxiliary power port on a REV Expansion Hub or REV Control Hub. - d.
-Anderson Powerpole, and similar crimp or quick-connect style connectors are recommended for joining electrical wires throughout the Robot.
-Power distribution splitters are recommended where appropriate to reduce wiring congestion.
+- appropriate to reduce wiring congestion.
 All connectors and distribution splitters should be appropriately insulated. - e.
-Installed connectors (such as battery-pack connectors, battery charger connectors) may be replaced with Anderson Powerpole or any compatible connector. - f.
+Installed connectors (such as battery-pack connectors, battery charger connectors) may be replaced with Anderson Powerpole, XT30 or any compatible connector. - f.
 Power and motor control wires must use consistent color-coding with different colors used for the positive (red, white, brown, or black with a stripe) and negative/common (black or blue) wires. - g.
 Wire and cable management products of any type are permitted (for example, cable ties, cord clips, sleeving, etc.). - h.
-Wire insulation materials of any type are permitted when used to insulate electrical wires or secure motor control wires to motors (for example, electrical tape, heat shrink, etc.). - Power, motor control, servo, encoder, and sensor wires and their connectors may be extended, modified, custom made, or COTS subject to the following constraints: - Power wires are 18 AWG or larger. - ii.
-Motor control wires as follows: - 22 AWG or larger for TETRIX Max 12V DC motors and REV Robotics Core Hex (REV-41-1300) 12V DC motors - ii.
-18 AWG or larger for all other 12V DC motors - iii.
-PWM (servo) wires are 22 AWG or larger.

-iv.
-Sensor wires should be the same size or larger than the original wiring.
+Wire insulation materials of any type are permitted when used to insulate electrical wires or secure motor control wires to motors (for example, electrical tape, heat shrink, etc.). - i.
+Power, motor control, servo, encoder, and sensor wires and their connectors may be extended, modified, custom made, or COTS subject to the following constraints: - i.
+Power wires are 18 AWG or larger diameter (for example, 16 AWG wire has a larger diameter than 18 AWG wire). - ii.
+Motor control wires as follows: - i.
+22 AWG or larger diameter for TETRIX Max 12V DC motors and REV Robotics Core Hex (REV-41-1300) 12V DC motors - ii.
+18 AWG or larger diameter for all other 12V DC motors - iii.
+PWM (servo) wires are 22 AWG or larger diameter. - iv.
+Sensor wires should be the same size or larger diameter than the original wiring or as specified by the manufacturer.